-- The smaller terminal branch of the sciatic nerve - the common peroneal nerve arises in the lower third of the thigh. - It runs downward through the popliteal fossa, closely following the medial border of the biceps muscle and supplies the its short head. - It leaves the fossa by crossing superficially the lateral head of the gastrocnemius muscle. - It then passes behind the head of the fibula, winds laterally around the neck of the bone, pierces the peroneus longus muscle, and divides into two terminal branches: - the superficial peroneal nerve (musculocutaneous nerve -> lateral side; 2 muscles, 2 skin: ant surface and dorsum of the foot.) and the deep peroneal nerve (ant tibial nerve=deep-> ant comp of the leg) As the nerve lies on the lateral aspect of the neck of the fibula, it is subcutaneous and can easily be rolled against the bone.
+- The smaller terminal branch of the sciatic nerve - the common peroneal nerve arises in the lower third of the thigh. - It runs downward through the popliteal fossa, closely following the medial border of the biceps muscle - It leaves the fossa by crossing superficially the lateral head of the gastrocnemius muscle. - It then passes behind the head of the fibula, winds laterally around the neck of the bone, pierces the peroneus longus muscle, and divides into two terminal branches: - the superficial peroneal nerve and the deep peroneal nerve As the nerve lies on the lateral aspect of the neck of the fibula, it is subcutaneous and can easily be rolled against the bone.